CodeYourFuture/CYF-Cloud-Module/content/cloud/entry/requirements/index.md

 We recommend using the "CYF Hotel" project from the course but you are welcome to use any project you like.

+## Note: Getting Help

+If you are doing this for the first time, **this will be hard**.
+You **must** reach out to Volunteers to help you.
+Your ability to ask for help is be actively assessed during this time.

+You are **not** expected to be able to complete this module completely independently.
+You **are** expected to get help from volunteers.

 ## Deploy your Frontend to S3

 In this section, you will deploy the the frontend to S3.